-If the byte order of the file system needs to be converted Enter \underline{y} to convert the byte order of the file system when prompted by fscdsconv.
+If the byte order of the file Enter y to convert the byte order of the file system when prompted by fscdscony.
 If the migration converted the byte order of the file system, fscdsconv creates a recovery file that persists after the migration completes.
 If required, you can use this file to restore the file system to its original state at a later time.

+be converted

-A message displays that the byte order of the file system does not need to be converted.
+If the byte order of the file A message displays that the byte order of the file system system does not need to does not need to be converted.